riccox/meilisearch-ui/README.md

 🔒 Data is stored inside your browser

+📦 Docker image support

+🎱 Singleton mode support (easy to integrate with your own apps)

+🌐 I18n support (en, zh)

 ## Quick start

-> ⚠️ This app have not achieved responsive design, so mind that only use this app on desktop to gain better experience.
+> ⚠️ This app have not achieved responsive design totally, so mind that only use this app on desktop to gain better experience.

 ### CORS settings